 The Lower School Library operates on a fixed schedule, teaching 25 classes each week integrating into the Lower School curriculum.

-The CLS Media Center at a glance:
+The Library at a glance:

 - Online research databases including EBSCO Discovery Search, Gale Virtual Library and JSTOR